The American alligator is classified as Lower Risk/least concern on the IUCN Red List of Threatened Species.

 Hatchlings mostly feed on invertebrates such as insects, insect larvae, snails, spiders, and worms.

-Est. wild population: 5,000,000
+Est. wild population: 3 to 4,000,000

 Main conservation threats: Habitat destruction and degradation